Massachusetts Provincial Congress: Worcester Convention

 As a result of these actions the assembly called on every American to do what was in their power to oppose these acts.
 They resolved to say that Americans by boycotting British goods would hurt the people and commerce of Great Britain than it would to the people of the American colonies.

+At the same time, on September 6, militiamen in Worcester prevented court officials appointed by the governor to take office in an episode that become known as the Worcester Revolt.